VisualPro2007/Illegal-Emojis/README.md

 # Illegal-Emojis
-My Debug version of Illegal Emojis that is on the Google Play Store
+My Release version of Illegal Emojis that is on the Google Play Store

 Created by Mihalcea Cristian Stefan - 17.08.2021